gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 The next section on the main screen is for **Always Allowed**.

-{% image src="lockdown-iphone/always-allowed.png" caption="Always Allowed" alt="locking down an iphone: Always Allowed lets you specify apps not subject to Downtime" /%}
+{% image src="lockdown-iphone/always-allowed.png" caption="Always Allowed" alt="locking down an iPhone: Always Allowed lets you specify apps not subject to Downtime" /%}

 This section is a bit confusing.
 In my opinion it should be a screen within the Downtime settings area.
 It's only normal purpose is to _bypass Downtime restrictions_ in certain ways.

-{% image src="lockdown-iphone/always-allowed-settings.png" caption="These settings allow you to <b>bypass</b> Downtime restrictions" alt="locking down an iphone: Always Allowed settings let you pick apps that are not subject to Downtime schedule restrictions" /%}
+{% image src="lockdown-iphone/always-allowed-settings.png" caption="These settings allow you to <b>bypass</b> Downtime restrictions" alt="locking down an iPhone: Always Allowed settings let you pick apps that are not subject to Downtime schedule restrictions" /%}

 A good example of a good _Allowed App_ would be the **Clock** app, if you wanted your child to be able to use their iPhone as an alarm clock, and have access to set it after